Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 **This may or may not be a lie

 Like I said at the outset, it feels ahead of its time.
 Super Mario All-Stars had already reissued older games with new graphics and a few quality of life tweaks, but that's on a home console.
 At this time of 1999 we know that obviously handhelds struggled with processing power, and could have a reputation of being the lesser offering automatically.
 This game went for a straight port, albeit of an older game, and added more content and QOL tweaks.
 In the next era the GBA and even DS (see entry #1) would take this to new heights.
-As for SMB: Deluxe, not to be confused with the not so novel New Super Mario Bros U: Deluxe, it’s just a cool underrated game!
+As for SMB: Deluxe, not to be confused with the solid but not particularly interesting New Super Mario Bros U: Deluxe, it’s just a cool underrated game!

 It IS great to be back..

-4. Super Mario Galaxy: This 3D Mario platformer was an unforgettable experience for many, myself included.
+5. Super Mario Galaxy: This 3D Mario platformer was an unforgettable experience for many, myself included.
 Funnily it wasn’t a killer app for me on the Wii like some of the other titles you’ll see on this list, though when I’d play it in game store demos I was impressed overall.

 Gameplay goes back to basics in ways, so much that it’s more linear as many noted back then.
 Like Mario 64 you need to get a star by reaching an end point, racing a NPC, or collecting things, all until you have 120… Or is it 121?
 (Spoilers!..
 Eh not really) Sometimes there are extra gimmicks attached with the prankster comets.
 There might be a time limit, added collectibles, or giving you one hit.
 Remember that in this game Mario only has three by default anyway, expandable to six maximum.
 Some of these get intense quickly but are a worthy challenge in my opinion.
-Mario’s moveset is only enhanced only by his spin move, but I liked that over F.L.U.D.D. (sorry fans), find it natural very quickly.
+Mario’s move set is only enhanced only by his spin move, but I liked that over F.L.U.D.D. (sorry fans), finding it natural very quickly.

 Galaxy has a hub like the previous titles, though the observatory isn’t as multifaceted as Peach’s Castle or Isle Delfino.
 It is pretty but the sections of the space station and the levels or galaxies themselves are compartmentalized from each other.
-The story also starts almost like an excuse plot, as you’ve never heard of a Star Festival before have you, but beneath that we have new characters with honest to goodness backstory… which some later games would ignore or invalidate.
+The story also starts almost like an excuse plot, as you’ve never heard of a Star Festival before have you, but beneath that we have new characters with honest to goodness backstory, which some later games would ignore or invalidate.
 Oh well!

 There are plenty of bangers as far as level and boss fights go, but most of the worlds aren’t as iconic as in 64 or Sunshine.
 They cover lots of environmental tropes of water, desert, lava, grassy etc, yes even in space, but some are very brief ordeals or just a floating obstacle course to get one star in and you're done.
 Still, one can compare this to subareas in the previous games I suppose.
 Galaxies don’t have as many star missions as you might be used to if we aren’t counting the prankster comets, and like Sunshine missions are locked to one star unless a secret one is there.
 Luigi made it in and you rescue him, but he can only play as him in the end.
 Replaying the game again (yes I know) wasn’t as horrible as you might think, but it’s a drag if you’ve not taken breaks.
 He does behave differently than Mario, intended to be harder maybe, but for us die-hard Luigi stans it’s nothing we’re not used to.